xiaalex/PythonWorkflowManager/README.md

 The Python Workflow Manager (PWM) is a framework designed to support ETL in data warehouse environment.
 The framework is implemented in Python and most user program that is excutable in batch mode on command line can be run in this framework.
 The only requirement for the user program is that they need to accept command line options and other arguments.

 The workflow manager is consisted of a lot of scripts and each script accomplishes certain ETL task.
-There are three components in this framework, worflow manager, scheduler and logger.
+There are two components in this framework, worflow manager and scheduler.

 ## Workflow